Accessing Controlled Data

-Create an NDA account here.
-NDA ACCOUNT REQUESTS MUST BE MADE USING AN INSTITUTIONAL EMAIL ADDRESS.
-Account requests made from a personal account will not be honored by NeMO and will therefore greatly slow down the process of accessing data.
+NDA now uses RAS for login.
+If you are unable to log in with RAS, please create a Login.gov account associated with your institutional email address.
+NDA account requests MUST be made using an institutional email address.
+Account requests made from a personal account will not be honored by NeMO or NDA and will therefore slow down the process of accessing data.

-This will open the Data Access Request Tool where you will enter a) the title of your research and Research Data Use Statement, b) the Signing Official at your research institution, and c) contact information for you and your collaborators.
-Please carefully review the following screenshots with directions for properly filling out all sections of the request tool.
+This will open the Data Access Request Tool where you will provide information pertaining to your research, institution, and collaborators.
+Please carefully review the instructions for properly filling out all tabs of the request tool: